Raman Effect: Neetu David's selection panel, CAC members Lal and Naik under scanner | Sports-Games

 Another allegation against Raman is that he unwittingly gave gloveswoman Nuzhat Parween a debut cap without knowing that she has already played both ODIs and T20Is for India.

 ''How come a coach forgot that one of his players have already played.
 To be fair to Neetu, was Raman also doing his homework.''
-PTI KHS KHS AH AH AH
+PTI KHS KHS BS BS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)